 1830 Nov – The Hastings Ladies’ Bible Association was set up by local gentlemen.
 They created a committee of women, which would advise other women that they would receive the ‘most beneficial effect on the character’ by ‘visiting the cottages of the poor, and the abodes of the indigent, for the purpose of learning their necessities, and supplying them with that Book which is designed, by its Divine author, to be the directory of the poor as well as the rich’.

 1830 Nov 3-4 – Serious disturbances broke out in the countryside around Hastings, being part of the Captain Swing uprising by impoverished rural workers trying to stop their conditions becoming worse.
-The insurrection had started in eastern Kent in the late summer, and in early November it mushroomed in the Hastings area.
-It was especially bad around Battle on November 3 and 4, with barns and ricks being burnt, and a large crowd surrounding the George Hotel.
+The insurrection had started in eastern Kent in the late August, and through the following months the new threshing machines became the main target of destruction.
+On 16 October the radical journalist had given a lecture at Battle, for which he was arrested, but later released.
+In early November the uprising mushroomed in the Hastings area, and was especially bad around Battle on the 3rd and 4th of November, with barns and ricks being burnt, and a large crowd surrounding the George Hotel.
+A high-class ball at the Swan Hotel in High Street on the evening of the 4th ended early on hearing of the fires.
 On 9 November farm labourers at Fairlight physically removed the Fairlight poor-house overseer from the parish, never to return, and local farmers agreed to give them a wage rise.
 Other action in neighbouring parishes also won rises.
 Over following weeks Captain Swing spread around much of southern England, but the movement petered out in the summer of 1831.
 The upper class, however, felt so threatened by it that the Poor Law, giving aid to the poor, was made much harsher and the workhouses were turned into last-hope places of fear rather than help.

 1830 Nov 15 – A Night Watch (night-time police force) was set up ‘for the security and protection of the town’ at a time of the increased crime and disorder accompanying the Captain Swing disturbances.
 The commissioners of the 1820 Hastings Improvement Act used the powers of the act to create the voluntary watch.
 Every night through the winter, 13 men were to patrol the streets of the town between the Priory Bridge and the Lodge in Old London Road.
 About 270 people backed the watch and volunteered to take part in some way.